Antiz96/arch-update/README.md

 ## Description

-An update notifier & applier for Arch Linux that assists you with important pre / post update tasks.
+An update notifier & applier for CachyOS that assists you with important pre / post update tasks.
 Includes a dynamic & clickeable systray applet for an easy integration with any Desktop Environment / Window Manager.

 Arch-Update is designed to follow usual system maintenance steps, as described in the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).